 "At the very heart of our Polaris Community is a common aim where everyone is committed to enabling every child and young person in our care to reach their full potential.
 We are ambitious for ourselves and our children.
-I ambitious for ourselves and our children.
-I am exceptionally proud that I am surrounded an exceptional team of staff and families by an inspirational team of staff and families who are completely committed to making a difference and to achieve the best outcomes for children across the UK."
+I am exceptionally proud that I am surrounded by an inspirational team of staff and families who are completely committed to making a difference and to achieve the best outcomes for children across the UK."